20+ Best Things to Do at Woodbine Beach 2023

 Lots of people love coming to the beach to go stand-up paddleboarding (SUP).
 If you have your own board, it’s easy to walk directly into the water and enjoy a relaxing paddle along the lake.

-21. Go Skating at the Outdoor Ice Rink in Kew Gardens
+21. Go Skating at the Outdoor Ice Rink in Kew Gardens in Winter

 ⭐️ Local Tip: There are washrooms and changing rooms located at the rink, but there is no place to rent skates.
-Dress warmly, as the wind off the lake can be cold!

 Woodbine Beach FAQ